 We’ll explore the concept of fiscal sponsorships or fiscal agencies in an upcoming post, but let’s just say that you may wish to avoid them.
 These setups are frequently pushed by recruiters who get paid referral fees for signing people up and are typically not favored by the IRS.
 The theory is that you can establish a 501(c)(3) “project” under the fiscal sponsor that allows you to get all the benefit of a 501(c)(3), but shortcut the administrative headaches of setting up a real organization.
 The reality is not that simple.
 If you want to start a 501(c)(3) organization, consider starting a real one.

 Are There Other Things That Must Be Done?

 As we sometimes jokingly say, “There’s always something else.”
 Sales tax exemption, property tax exemption, and charitable solicitation permits are among the things that many organizations need to explore once they achieve 501(c)(3) status.
 From an ongoing compliance standpoint, the annual filing of IRS Form 990 is an inescapable reality.

 A Final Word

 If it sounds like there is a lot to starting a nonprofit, there is!
-But, nonprofits represent an indispensible element of our nation’s social fabric.
+But, nonprofits represent an indispensable element of our nation’s social fabric.
 There are things that nonprofits can accomplish that no company or government agency can come close to.
 And in this age of recession, layoffs and slashed social services budgets, nonprofits are needed now more than ever.
 It has been our distinct pleasure for the last 20 years to serve those who serve others.
 We look forward to doing so for many years to come.